basveeling/wavenet/README.md

-# Wavenet implementation in Keras
+# WaveNet implementation in Keras
-This is in implementation of Wavenet model.
 Based on https://deepmind.com/blog/wavenet-generative-model-raw-audio/ and https://arxiv.org/pdf/1609.03499.pdf.

 Disclaimer: this is a re-implementation of the model described in the WaveNet paper by Google Deepmind.
 This repository is not associated with Google Deepmind.